-&lt;sup>1Summary reversals are usually accompanied by opinions, but they are typically much shorter than merits opinions, and are usually issued as a "per curiam" opinion (meaning it is issued in the name of the Court overall), rather than as a signed opinion by an individual justice.
-Summary reversals should not be confused with summary judgment, which is a procedure used in trial courts in which a judge may declare one side a winner before the actual trial is held if the agreed-upon facts are sufficiently conclusive.
+4Summary reversals are usually accompanied by opinions, but they are typically much shorter than merits opinions, and are usually issued as a "per curiam" opinion (i.e., in the name of the Court overall), rather than as a signed opinion by an individual justice. e.g. Hartnett 2016, Chen 2019, Baum 2020).